 Prerequisites: Active and unencumbered RN license.

 Nurse leaders engage in ethical decision-making processes that align with organizational priorities.

 Leaders make a variety of strategic decisions including people management, prudent use of financial resources, and development of a vision for the organization and team.
 Leading a team is a complex endeavor and involves clear communication of the vision, the ability to work in inter- professional teams, a passion for the mission, the ability to make decisions under pressure and uncertainty, and the ability to motivate others to embrace the vision.
 This course analyzes the interrelated relationship between leadership and decision making, and examines how wisdom, research, personal values, and theory enhance leadership and decision-making skills.
 The course will use a mix of reading, course conversations, case studies, teamwork, and reflective exercises to explore the role of nurse leaders.
-Delivery: 15-week online course, with 10-hours of direct practice experience (PE).
+Satisfactory performance in the practice experience of this course is required for a passing grade in the course.
+This course includes 10 hours of practice experience.

-Delivery: 15-week online course, with 10-hours of direct practice experience (PE).
+Delivery: 15-week online course.